 Boos, if you’ve never had pineapple casserole, you’re missing out BIG TIME!
 This Southern classic is made with sweet pineapple tossed in cinnamon, brown sugar, and sharp cheddar cheese, all baked until golden and bubbly.
-My favorite part of pineapple casserole is the crunchy, buttery cracker topping with even more cheese.
+My favorite part is the crunchy, buttery cracker topping with even more cheese.
 It’s seriously yum!
-I know it sounds kinda wild, but ask any Southerner and they’ll tell you it’s the bomb.
+I know it sounds kinda wild, but ask any Southerner, and they’ll tell you pineapple casserole is bomb.

 This post may contain affiliate links.
 Read our disclosure policy.